TOP 10 TRAVEL TIPS YOU NEED TO KNOW BEFORE VISITING ICELAND

 My Top 10 Tips for Travel to Iceland

 Here are some tips for Iceland travel so you can be prepared once you go for the first time.
 Iceland is one of the most quirky although amazing countries I’ve visited.
-Iceland’s origin is from Vikings.
-Pair that with the country’s dramatic landscape filled with waterfalls, glaciers, volcanoes, hot springs & geysers make it a unique place.
+I visited for the first time in late September/early October of 2019.
+Iceland’s origin is that of Vikings.
+Pair that with the country’s dramatic landscape filled with waterfalls, glaciers, volcanoes, hot springs & geysers make it a very unique place.
 Their language is so different and for me it was really hard to pronounce.
 (I’m sure there were many times I was wayyyyy wrong when trying to say Icelandic words.
 But an A for effort, right?)

 There were many things I didn’t expect when I visited Iceland, these tips would have really helped my travel experience.
 So you don’t have to learn the hard way (like I did!), I’ve included a list of them for you.

 Iceland Travel Tip 1: